haikieu/swift-nio-ios-tvos/README.md

 + NIOWebSocket

 # Changes notice
-- Remove all code involved to linux and android
+- Remove some code involved to linux and android